DaminovN/CPP/huffman/Readme.md

-Encoding : "enc <direction to your file> <direction and name of encoded file>" Decoding : "dec <direction to your file> <direction and name of decoded file>"
+Encoding : enc "direction to your file" "direction and name of encoded file"

+Decoding : dec "direction to your file" "direction and name of decoded file"